ifandelse/writing/techpro/5 patterns to know for async/post.md

 ##Events Conclusion
 ###Pros

-####Encourages Good De-coupling
-Using the Observer pattern will help you tease apart behaviors in your application since it's forcing you to think through the interactions that can occur.
+* **Encourages Good De-coupling** - Using the Observer pattern will help you tease apart behaviors in your application since it's forcing you to think through the interactions that can occur.
 This leads to well-encapsulated components, and typically results in a design more resistant to the traps of deeply nested callbacks.
-####Lends Itself to Testability
-Due to the bias towards de-coupling that comes with this approach, you end up with components that are testable in isolation and easy to mock in most cases.
+* **Lends Itself to Testability** - Due to the bias towards de-coupling that comes with this approach, you end up with components that are testable in isolation and easy to mock in most cases.

 ###Cons

-####Direct Reference Required
-This is the Achilles' heel for event-emitters.
+* **Direct Reference Required** - This is the Achilles' heel for event-emitters.
 If you have a subject that's *very* interesting to most of your application, you will end up passing a reference to it everywhere.
 This begins to undermine any 'loose coupling' gains you've racked up, creating a kind of tight coupling that can be harder to detect until you have to change the subject's API and break most of your app in the process.

 ##Elephant, Meet Room
 So, let's tackle what I've avoided until now: